About NET Test

 - Learning Styles

 All the test sections have to be completed for qualifying the NET.
-However, your composite NET score is calculated on the basis of your scores in the Essential Math Skills, Science Reading Comprehension and Written Expression test sections only.
+However, your composite score in the test is calculated on the basis of your scores in the Essential Math Skills, Science Reading Comprehension and Written Expression test sections only.
 The remaining test sections are not scored.
 These unscored test sections are designed to evaluate your abilities to apply your knowledge in everyday living.
 Your performance in these test sections helps the school admission committees in forming a general assessment of your personality and behavior.
 Your scores in the Written Expression test section may or may not be required by the nursing school of your choice.
-Therefore, it is advisable to check with the nursing school what their requirements are before you start preparing for NET.
+Therefore, it is advisable to check with the nursing school what their requirements are before you start preparing for the test.

 What are the Minimum NET Scores?

-You need to score at least 50 in the Essential Math Skills and the Science Reading Comprehension test sections for earning the composite NET score.
+You need to score at least 50 in the Essential Math Skills and the Science Reading Comprehension test sections for earning the composite test score.
 Some nursing schools may set 60 or even 65 as the minimum score for each of the scored test sections being considered by them.
 On an average a composite score of 60 is considered competitive by most nursing schools.

 Hence, it becomes important to check from the nursing school of your choice what their passing standards are, so that you can prepare for it accordingly.
-Moreover, you need to carefully go through their interpretation of NET scores or else you may find yourself at the losing end if you were unaware of the policies regarding NET scores.
+Moreover, you need to carefully go through their interpretation of NET scores or else you may find yourself at the losing end if you were unaware of the policies regarding the test scores.
 For instance, there are nursing schools that may grant admission to you even if your personality or behavior as reflected by the unscored test sections is poor; whereas other nursing schools might not give you this special consideration.

 How to Register for NET?

-An important point to be kept in mind is that a large number of nursing schools do not accept the NET scores earned by taking the NET for another nursing school.
-Therefore, carefully plan on taking NET depending upon the nursing schools you wish to apply to.
+An important point to be kept in mind is that a large number of nursing schools do not accept the scores earned by taking the NET for another nursing school.
+Therefore, carefully plan on taking the test depending upon the nursing schools you wish to apply to.
 Avoid taking a series of entrance tests as they may unduly stress you out.
 Shortlist the nursing schools you wish to apply to and prepare well for entrance tests that are being conducted by them.

 How to Prepare for NET?